 The Anti-Defamation League is keeping track of instances where Zoom is weaponized to display anti-Semitism, graphic sexual and violent videos, and racial slurs.
 Not surprisingly, Zoom—like many platforms before it—has failed to acknowledge the white supremacy at the core of these efforts.
 Millions of BIPOC and marginalized individuals anxiously go online, fearful that their virtual safe spaces, like community meetings, religious gatherings, and business meetings, will become sites of ridicule and harassment.

-And while Black folks as a whole are at risk, even more marginalized Black people—like Black women, Black trans and gender nonconforming individuals, and Black folks with disabilities—are at greater peril for being harassed and ignored in their struggles.
+And while Black folks as a whole are at risk, even more marginalized Black people—like Black women, Black trans and gender nonconforming individuals, and Black folks with disabilities—are at greater peril for being harassed.

 I remember watching in (not quite) disbelief as racist tolls attacked Beatrice Dixon’s Honey Pot brand by posting fake reviews that relied on stereotypes after her Target commercial made its debut in March 2020.
-The attacks that she faced, simply for mentioning how being a Black woman shaped her journey into business, were telling.
+She faced attacks simply for mentioning how being a Black woman shaped her journey into business.
 Being Black and successful—or even just publicly acknowledging race as a Black person—puts you at risk for harassment.

 A hidden mental health crisis

-As more of our world shifts to a virtual format, it’s becoming increasingly important that we’re prepared to address the impact of virtual racism—whether vicariously or directly—and its accompanying risks.
-Awareness of these risks has multiplied the necessity of understanding race-based traumatic stress (RBTS)—a condition similar to PTSD that manifests through depression, anger, and hypervigilance—a state of constantly being on high alert.
+As more of our world shifts to a virtual format, it’s increasingly important that we’re prepared to address the impact of virtual racism—whether vicariously or directly—and its accompanying risks.
+Awareness of these risks has multiplied the necessity of understanding race-based traumatic stress (RBTS), a condition similar to PTSD that manifests through depression, anger, and hypervigilance—a state of constantly being on high alert.

 These symptoms can be made worse by social media’s dopamine-stimulating and addictive notification systems and infinite scrolls, which are designed to keep you hooked.
 Some studies have shown that frequent use can increase one’s risk for anxiety and depression.